vghn/puppet/README.md

 This directory is specified as a modulepath in environment.conf [Designing Puppet – Roles and Profiles.](http://www.craigdunn.org/2012/05/239/)

-### docker/
-Contains various Dockerfiles for the Docker images.

 ### hieradata/
 Contains the hiera data files.
 It's intended to serve as a base only, for public data, with sane defaults.
 It should be overwritten or amended with data from private sources.

 ### lib/
-Contains various functions that can be sourced in other scripts (ruby & bash).
+Contains various ruby libraries.

 ### manifests/
 Contains Puppet's manifests:
   - `site.pp`: the main manifest

+### secure/
+Contains private files.

 ### spec/
 Contains test definitions.

-### tasks/
-Contains rake tasks.

-### vault/
-Contains private data.

 ### .env
 Contains private environment variables.

-### docker-compose.yml
-This file defines services, networks and volumes for the containers.
-Additional environments should be suffixed to the name (Ex: docker-compose.dev.yml)

 ### environment.conf
 This file can override several settings whenever the Puppet master is serving